 Blogging gives you a lot of room to get creative when promoting your business.
-You can use your blog post to tell stories, create different types of content, and distribute it across different marketing channels.
+You can use your blog post to tell stories, create different types of content, and distribute it across different digital marketing channels.
 It’s also a great way to help drive awareness for your product or service through search engines like Google or Bing.

 A good example of an eCommerce blog is BarkBox.
 Barkbox sells a subscription box for dogs, so all things cute and healthy pups is the focus on their content.
 Their blog, the BarkPost, covers everything from how to hack dog toys, to stories about customer’s pets, and health-related questions regarding canines.

 The entire blog brings a feel-good sense associated with the BarkBox brand.
 For luxury products like these, sharing stories and creating a fun, warm experience around dogs is key to increase the chance of a purchase.

 According to SimilarWeb, BarkPost gets about 91,660 visitors a month with 83% of traffic from search engines, which, after all, is one of the top channels for delivering relevant traffic to your website.

 Social media marketing offers a chance to reach potential customers where they hang out online.
 There are a number of social media marketing tips to help you succeed, but you’ll want to find ones that allow you to reach your target consumers and drive engagement.
 Facebook, Instagram, LinkedIn — each type of social media platform offers a small business unique ways to connect with their target audience.

 Business owners who use social networks can tap into trending hashtags related to the brand and start conversations with like-minded people.
 Share quizzes through a Messenger bot.
 Post user-generated content or team up with influencers to help market your business.
 The goal is to catch potential customers’ attention and entertain them so they remember your brand.